 Choosing the right wetsuit depends on the conditions.
-You will need a very different setup for surfing in tropical Bali than you would in the frigid North Sea or cooler Atlantic Ocean.
+You will need a very different setup for surfing in tropical Bali than you would in the cooler Atlantic Ocean or frigid North Sea.
 Think about where you are going to surf then pick a wetsuit to suit the conditions.

 We recommend these for water temperatures under 23°C.

-Classic wetsuits have a can be used in a variety of different situations.
-The can have different thicknesses, seam constructions, wind repellency and linings for.
+Classic wetsuits can be used in a variety of different situations.
+They can have different thicknesses, seam constructions, wind repellency and linings.
 The arms and legs are long and cold-water models can have hoods.
 Full wetsuits offer the best protection, warmth and are a must in colder waters.

 The colder the water, the thicker suit you'll need.
 Neoprene thickness is measured in millimetres and listed in most product names as numbers separated by slash: /.
 The first number relates to the torso and the second to the limbs.
 A 4/3 wetsuit is 4 mm thick on the torso and 3 mm on arms and legs, for example.
 The material around the torso is thicker to keep your core warm, while it is thinner around areas of the body like the arms and legs which require more mobility.
 This guarantees a mix of warmth and flexibility for paddling and surfing.

-Check out this rough guideline to help you choose what to wear in different water temperatures.
+Check out this table to help you choose what to wear in different water temperatures.

 |Water temperature||Wetsuit style|